xlgits/deepgits.github.io/index.md

 </p>

 <p>
 I used to work for HCL Tech as a senior engineer looking after a top US telecom operator by facilitating their change management and business transformation projects.
-Before that I have worked for multiple large MNCs. and before that I sejourned to france to do my MBA.
+Before that, I have worked for multiple large MNCs. and before that, I sojourned to France to do my MBA.

 </p>

 <p>
-Currently, I am in a mission to build my company in cloud engineering and global IT delivery space.
+Currently, I am looking for opportunities in cloud engineering and global IT delivery space.
 </p>